bettis007/v-nomp/zebra-instructions.md

 Run `s-nomp`:
 1. Edit `pool_configs/zclassic.json` so it has your Zebra port
+    - TODO: change the pool name to `zcash.json`, does this work?
-2. Run `s-nomp` using `npm start`
+3. Run `s-nomp` using `npm start`

-Note: the website will log an RPC error even when disabled, this seems like a `s-nomp` bug
+Note: the website will log an RPC error even when it is disabled in the config.
+This seems like a `s-nomp` bug.

 ## Install a CPU or GPU miner